Resistance in Rewilding

 Show your support and appreciation for Urban Scout

-15 Comments on “Resistance in Rewilding”
+15 responses to “Resistance in Rewilding”

 1. Nice analogies, Scout: If we just go about living our lives as wildly as possible, the civ may come along and try to pave us or cut us down, but they can’t cut us all down.